FAQs about types of Pompe disease

 The most common type of Pompe disease is the classic infantile-onset form.

 Pompe is a progressive disease.
-The symptoms of the genetic disorder are caused by a complex sugar molecule, called glycogen, building up to toxic levels inside cells.
+The symptoms of the genetic disorder are caused by a complex sugar molecule, called glycogen, building to toxic levels inside cells.
 This is due to deficiencies in the cellular machinery that usually break it down.
-The symptoms of Pompe will continually get worse as glycogen builds to even more toxic levels in cells over time.
+The symptoms of Pompe will continually worsen as glycogen builds to higher toxic levels in cells over time.

-When a person breathes, a number of muscles are involved in sucking air into the lungs and pushing it back out again.
-These muscles may be affected in Pompe, resulting in respiratory problems.
+When a person breathes, a number of muscles are involved in bringing air into the lungs and pushing it back out again.
+These muscles can be affected in Pompe, resulting in respiratory problems.
 Such problems may develop in all types of Pompe disease, though they are generally more severe in infantile-onset forms.

 Yes, Pompe disease is considered both a lysosomal and a glycogen storage disorder.
 Lysosomes are cellular compartments that act as the cell’s “recycling centers,” breaking down complex molecules into simple components.
 Lysosomal storage disorders are a group of genetic conditions in which specialized proteins (enzymes) don’t work correctly, leading to a toxic buildup of complex molecules that would normally get broken down in the lysosome.
 The GAA enzyme, the deficit of which causes Pompe disease, is a lysosomal protein that helps to break down a complex molecule called glycogen.
 Because it affects the lysosomes, Pompe is considered a lysosomal storage disorder.
 Pompe also is considered a glycogen storage disorder because it specifically leads to a buildup of glycogen in cells.